 08 of 11

 Everyone loves a crisp embroidered napkin or tablecloth, but starching before storing can do more harm than good.
 Starch stiffens the fibers in the fabric, making them prone to breakage when they are folded and stored for long periods.
 Natural starches also attract insects, which will feed on the starch, potentially damaging the fabric as well.

 Always starch an item right before you are ready to use it.
 Not only will it be crease-free and fresh, but it will last for generations and remain damage-free.Continue to 9 of 11 below.

 09 of 11

 If you've noticed yellowing on your stored embroidery fabrics or finished embroidered items you've wrapped in tissue, or placed directly against the wooden surface of a shelf, your item has been in contact with acid.
 Acid is common in wood products including both sealed and unsealed shelving and tissue paper.

-Large items, such as tablecloths or bedding, is best stored rolled rather than folded.
-This helps to avoid some of the permanent or hard-to-remove creasing that happens when items are stored without re-folding often.
+Large items, such as tablecloths or bedding, are best stored rolled rather than folded.
+This helps to avoid some of the permanent or hard-to-remove creasings that happen when items are stored without re-folding often.

 You can order acid-free tubes from shipping suppliers or just ask at your local fabric store.
-The rolls leftover from upholstery fabrics are the perfect size for rolling and storing larger items.
-Protect the outside edges of the roll my sewing a sleeve out of washed, unbleached muslin.
+The rolls leftover from upholstery fabrics is the perfect size for rolling and storing larger items.
+Protect the outside edges of the roll by sewing a sleeve out of washed, unbleached muslin.
 Slip the rolled item into the sleeve and stand it up in a closet.

 10 of 11